 Co-founder and Executive Director

 Kathryn has been involved in the performing arts all her life.
-She began performing classical piano at the age of 7, was the lead in her high school play.
+She began performing classical piano at the age of 7, and was the lead in her high school play.
 Kathryn completed 3 years of college-level course study in psychology, sociology, and video production.
 While in college she toured with the Hamline University acapella choir.
-As an adult she has produced and performed at large scale events and produced 3 albums of original music.
-In her own words, “It is my great pleasure to bring the joy of art to those we serve.”

 Co-founder and Board Chairman